PERSEO: INTERNATIONAL STARTUP PROGRAM

 COMPETITIONS FOR STARTUPS

 With PERSEO, Iberdrola group promotes different Startup Challenges to find innovative solutions that enable its operation to be improved and its environmental footprint to be minimised.
-The most recent is the Emission-free Industrial Heat Challenge, which seeks to decarbonise the industrial sector and improve the energy efficiency of its processes.
+The most recent is the Agrovoltaics challenge, which seeks to combine photovoltaic plants with agricultural and livestock uses in a sustainable way.

 Startup Challenges launched to date by Iberdrola are: